vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 If you want to add more entities, you can clone the example as many times as you want and change entity name to your liking.

 :::tip TIP
-Here the method `initCustomTypes` is arbitrarily named out of the blue, so you can actually have any other name for the method.
+The method `initCustomTypes` above is arbitrarily named out of the blue, so you can actually have any other name for the method.
 :::